 Cats have some pretty peculiar habits when it comes to mating.
 While a tomcat struts his stuff, acting like he's in charge, it's really the queen who calls the shots.
-If you have intact felines at home, be aware of their mating sounds and behaviors.
+If you have intact felines at home, it's wise to be familiar with cats' mating behavior.
 Otherwise you could wind up with a litter of kittens soon.

-Tomcats, or non-neutered males, are always on the prowl and ready to breed.
-Queens, or intact female felines, have to be in season.
-Generally, the breeding season for queens is between March and September annually.
-This is the time of year when she’s exposed to long daylight hours, which activates her sexual hormones.
-Usually queens go in and out of heat cycles, although signs aren't always obvious, even if she is ovulating.
-Initial heat cycles start as young as 5 to 10 months of age.
+Queens usually go in and out of heat cycles, although signs aren't always obvious even if she is ovulating.
+Initial heat cycles start as young as 4 months of age, according to Merck Manual.
 In early spring, your queen's cycles begin and last 14 to 21 days.

 Often, intact male cats are sexually mature as early as 7 months of age.
 While tomcats can be ready to breed in the blink of an eye at any point in time, usually they're most sexually excited during the spring — the same time that queens conveniently get ready for breeding.
 This peak of sexual awareness is called the "rut."